mpdylan/mpdylan.github.io/research.md

 In this setting, the nonlinear KdV flow is linearized on the Jacobian of this curve, and the inverse transform is mediated by theta functions.
 In 1990, Ercolani and McKean used a limiting procedure to transfer this geometric interpretation to the scattering context.

-The same limiting procedure can be applied in the case of discrete Schr\"odinger operators and orthogonal polynomials on the unit circle, with some complications due to the different form of the spectra of such operators.
+The same limiting procedure can be applied in the case of discrete Schroedinger operators and orthogonal polynomials on the unit circle, with some complications due to the different form of the spectra of such operators.

 ### Discrete Darboux transformations